 Ask the person not to communicate with the perpetrator about you, such as giving information about your location.

-Seek advice, support and referrals from services at the University, including Speak Up, Security, Counselling, Special Consideration and Advocacy.
+Seek advice, support and referrals from services at the University, including Safer Community, Security, Counselling, Special Consideration and Advocacy.

 Seek assistance from specialist family violence support services outside the University.